 Off gridders and homesteaders need tools!
 Period.
 Hand tools, power tools, and equipment all make off grid living easier and more productive.
-Without these tools it’s impossible to build and maintain your homestead.
-Being off grid means being prepared and being 100% self sufficient.
-Without the right tools for the right job your life off grid will be much rougher than it needs to be.
+Without these tools, it’s impossible to build and maintain your homestead.
+Being off grid means being prepared and being 100% self-sufficient.
+Without the right tools for the right job, your life will be much rougher than it needs to be.
 Be prepared and be ready.
-This is a list of the top 10 must have tools in your off grid living arsenal.

 - Chainsaws – If you don’t have a chainsaw, get one.
 You’ll need it to clear brush, trees, and if you’re the adventurous type, you’ll need it to build your cabin.
-It’s an invaluable tool for trimming trees which overhang your home, clearing trails and roads of debris caused by storms, and with a sawmill-attachment, you can make lumber to build your cabin.
+It’s an invaluable tool for trimming trees that overhang your home, clearing trails and roads of debris caused by storms, and with a sawmill attachment, you can make lumber to build your cabin.

 - Handsaws – Your chainsaw will run out of gas, and there will be others helping you build and maintain your property.
 A handsaw is a must-have tool.